CodeYourFuture/syllabus-archive/node-db/lesson2.md

 > **Exercise**: Follow the tutorial for writing `requestTime` at https://expressjs.com/en/guide/writing-middleware.html and add it to your own application

 # Using Express.Router
-We have lots of Routes in **server.js**, let's use

-> Use the express.Router class to create modular, mountable route handlers.
+We have lots of Routes in **server.js**, we can use the express.Router class to create modular, mountable route handlers.
 A Router instance is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”. https://expressjs.com/en/guide/routing.html#express-router

-> **Exercise**: Let's use `express.Router` to organise the routes in **server.js** in a more *modular* fashion.
+> **Exercise**: Use `express.Router` to organise the routes in **server.js** in a more *modular* fashion.
 Write your new file under `/routes/site-routes.js`.

-# MVC
-> Model–view–controller (MVC) is a software architectural pattern for implementing user interfaces on computers.
-It divides a given application into three interconnected parts in order to separate internal representations of information from the ways that information is presented to and accepted from the user.
-The MVC design pattern decouples these major components allowing for efficient code reuse and parallel development.
-(Wikipedia)

-> Let's watch Wes Bos' video about MVC together
-> **Exercise**: create a **controllers** folder, add a **blogController** and move the logic for your routes (currently in **routes/site-routes.js**) to this new file.

 # APIs
 APIs (Application Programming Interfaces) provide a way for applications to communicate with each other.
 We already consumed an API earlier in the day: **Github API**.
 We managed to *communicate* with Github and get important information.
 We - the client - can use this information in a number of different ways.
 Our client, in this case, is a Web page but it could have easily been a Mobile Application, or a TV setbox etc...